 BPT tasks are usually not stated at the end of the mission statement, but you have the discretion to state them.

-Your discretion can be based on a number of factors.
-You are trying to balance a short and memorable mission statement that clearly articulates the high level of what’s about to happen.
 If the statement becomes longer and longer as all BPT tasks are added (which may not be executed, and which you are only allocated resources towards as able, after you have allocated resources towards your O/O tasks), the purpose of the mission statement may be defeated.
-If you have no O/O tasks, you should feel more empowered to include it at the end of the mission statement.

 Although O/O tasks are included within key tasks and critical tasks (because an O/O task will happen and is thus critical to mission success), a BPT may not occur, so it may not be critical to mission success.

-Other Types of Tasks
+Other Types of Tasks:

 Key Tasks: